zhp0006/python-script-best-practice/README.md

 OK, the script seems to work, but it isn't all that it could be.
 Let's modify the code in `smallest_factor.py` and make it better.

+**Before proceeding**, read through the code in the `smallest_factor.py` script and try your best to understand what it is doing.
+Feel free to tinker with the code and add `print()` statements and re-run the script to test your hypotheses about what the code is doing.

+When you are done tinkering, you can use `git` to undo all your changes before proceeding:

+    $ git checkout -- smallest_factor.py

 # Best practice 1: Put code into functions